azu/inkdrop-excalidraw/README.md

 ### details of mechanism

-Write a link with `!Excalidraw` caption like:
+Write a link with `!Excalidraw` caption and path to `.excalidraw`:

 ```markdown
 [!Excalidraw](file:///path/to/file.excalidraw)
 ```

-or
+or, Write a img with `Excalidraw` alt and path to `.excalidraw.png`:

 ```markdown
 ![Excalidraw](file:///path/to/file.excalidraw.png)